George Knight (EastEnders): Identity and lineage

 In December 2023, it was announced that George's estranged adoptive parents Eddie (Christopher Fairbank) and Gloria Knight (Elizabeth Counsell) would be introduced, with the desire to reconnect with their son.
 Clenshaw teased that it would be obvious why George avoided them.
 George's difficult relationship with his adoptive parents was teased to worsen due to his adoptive father's racist beliefs.
 Eddie's racism was to fracture relationships in the Knight family.
 It was later announced that Eddie and Gloria had adopted George through a process known as baby farming, where parents are paid to adopt children.
 The news was set to begin a storyline following George's identity struggles, with the two keeping secrets from George.
 The show worked with experts and people who lived through farming to ensure the plot was handled with accuracy.
 Clenshaw commented that George's story was employed as the show has "a rich history" of telling stories about challenging truths that arise in both the past and the present.
 He also added that George's story would make him question his identity when he discovers the true means by which his parents adopted him.

 Later, it was announced that a special extended episode would air on 14 February 2024.
 The episode was set to focus on the Knight family.
 The episode was teased to uncover George's true origins, with Eddie and Gloria's lies all being exposed.
 Ahead of the episode's airing, Salmon appeared on the ITV breakfast television show Good Morning Britain to tease the episode.
 The actor commented that a running theme of the storyline is being able to tell someone's deeds before making a judgement.
 Following the episode, where Eddie's racism and murder of George's father were revealed, Salmon commented that during Eddie's murder trial, George still loved his adoptive father, despite it being seen as insane.
-He explained that George is struggling to understand Eddie's actions; but he gets that Gloria loved George a lot, and so he realises that Eddie also loved Gloria a lot, with all his actions whatever he could do to help her, and he called it "love, but twisted love".
+He explained that George is struggling to understand Eddie's actions, but he understands that Gloria loved George a lot, and so he realises that Eddie also loved Gloria a lot, with all his actions doing whatever he could do to help her, and he called it "love, but twisted love".
 Around this time, Salmon noted his character was lacked much knowledge about his family and lack of connections, commenting that the character is aware of his ignorance and ready to learn more.
 Discussing Eddie's decision to withhold information about George's biological mother unless George testifies in his favour, Salmon explained that George was tempted by this, as Eddie would be the only one with this information.
 He added that Eddie knows how to aggravate George and compared the characters' dynamic to fighters in a boxing ring.